Parrots share characteristics with certain dinosaurs that ruled the earth millions of years ago.

 What Are the Similarities between Birds and Dinosaurs?

-We picture dinosaurs as being gigantic, scaly, ferocious reptiles with huge teeth.
-However, the dinosaurs of “Jurassic Park” and similar recreations seem quite different from pet parrots and chickens.
+We picture dinosaurs as gigantic, scaly, ferocious reptiles with huge teeth, but the dinosaurs of “Jurassic Park” and similar recreations seem quite different from pet parrots and chickens.

 However, more recent evidence suggests that they were feathered, like birds.
 Moreover, there are features that theropod dinosaurs shared with birds, including:

-- Two-legged (bipedal)
+- Two-legged (bipedal).

-- Scaly feet with claws
+- Scaly feet with claws.

-- Shortened forelimbs that may have made ‘flapping’ motions
+- Shortened forelimbs that may have made ‘flapping’ motions.

-- Warm-blooded (endothermic)
+- Warm-blooded (endothermic).

-- Egg-laying (oviparous)
+- Egg-laying (oviparous).

-- At least partially feathered
+- At least partially feathered.

-- Hollow bones
+- Hollow bones.

-- Wishbones (fused clavicles)
+- Wishbones (fused clavicle).

-- Beak-like projections at the front of the skull (although theropods also had teeth)
+- Beak-like projections at the front of the skull, although theropods also had teeth.

-Paleontologists believe that the later theropods had similar intelligence to birds, based on their skull shape and size.
-They may also have made similar sounds.
+Paleontologists believe that later theropods had similar intelligence to birds based on their skull shape and size and may have made similar sounds.